 Homeschool and Track-Out Programs

 These programs are open to students 6–12 years old.
-Each lesson meets at the Beech Shelter and the cost is $8 per child, unless otherwise noted.
+Each lesson meets at the Beech Shelter, unless otherwise noted.
 Preregistration is required.

 (back to top)